Tushika25/Gladiators/README.md

 # Features :

 - Video Call Feature : Allows multiple people to connect to rooms and talk to each other.
+- Room creation Feature: Creates room for different set of people as per their requirements.
 - Screen Sharing Feature : Gladiators also allows you to share screen during the video call.
 - Chat Feature : There is also a chat feature which allows you to send text messages to each other.
 - No.of participants Feature: Shows total number of participants in the room.